villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 [1, 4, 9, 16, 25]
 ```

 Defining functions with multiple patterns is common practice in Elixir programming.
-The idea is to rule out cases on as high a level as possible, leaving the function with less clutter, so they can sort of focus on expressing their behavior instead of performing checks on the parameters.
+The idea is to rule out cases on as high a level as possible, leaving the function with less clutter, so they can focus on expressing their behavior instead of performing checks on their inputs.

 The latter definition of `square_list/1` multiplies the head of the list with itself, and prepends the result to the result produced by a recursive call to the same function `square_list/1`.
 The recursive call can now match against either of the functions by the same name.